Asia Today: New Zealand reports 1st community case in months - WTMJ

-WELLINGTON, New Zealand (AP) — New Zealand has reported its first case of community transmission in more than two months, although there was no immediate evidence that the coronavirus was spreading.
+WELLINGTON, New Zealand (AP) — New Zealand has reported its first coronavirus case outside of a quarantine facility in more than two months, although there was no immediate evidence the virus was spreading in the community.

 Director-General of Health Ashley Bloomfield said Sunday the case was a 56-year-old woman who recently returned from Europe.